bonibv/swarc-material/arc42/arc42-template-EN.md

 </div>

-Maintain an overview of your source code by making its structure understandable through abstraction.
+"Maintain an overview of your source code by making its structure understandable through abstraction.

-This allows you to communicate with your stakeholder on an abstract level without disclosing implementation details.
+This allows you to communicate with your stakeholder on an abstract level without disclosing implementation details."

+This modular architecture supports efficient development and maintenance, ensuring that each component can be updated or scaled independently.
+It aligns with the app's need for flexibility, scalability, and robust performance.

 <div class="formalpara-title">